Summer Housing and Meals

-In order to be eligible for the 12-month housing contract, students must have lived in the residence halls during spring semester 2017 and have a 2017-2018 housing application on file.
+In order to be eligible for the full summer housing contract, students must have lived in the residence halls during spring semester 2018 and have a 2018-19 housing application on file.
 Early cancellation of contract (either summer or fall) will result in penalties.

 Summer Housing Applications and Contracts

 Applications will be available starting February 1 on the Residence Life website at www.montana.edu/reslife.
 Please call the Residence Life Office at (406) 994-2661 for more information.
 Notification of room assignments will be sent mid-April.
 Room charges are due within the first four days of check-in and are separate from registration fees.
 Summer Session housing will be available starting on Sunday, May 13, at 9:00 a.m.

 Miller Dining Commons is the dining hall available for the summer.
 Residents are not required to contract for a meal plan during the Summer Session.
 Meals are available by selecting one of the four plans below that are loaded onto the CatCard or on an individual “pay-as-you-go” basis at the dining hall entrance.
 Every meal purchased is all-you-care-to-eat with a wide variety of choices.
 Miller Dining Commons will be open 7am to 7pm Monday-Friday for the summer session.